PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 In this guide, we will cover the following topics:

 - Experimenting with Models
-- Hyperparameters Tuning
+- Hyper-parameters Tuning
-- Data Loading
+- Loading Data
-- Training models
+- Training Model
 - Obtaining Recommendations
-- Saving a trained model
-- Loading a trained model
+- Model Persistence

 Experimenting with Models
 -------------------------

-Cornac provides a set of predefined models that can be used to build recommendation systems.
+Cornac provides a rich collection of models that can be used to build your recommendation systems.
 These models are located in the :doc:`/api_ref/models` module.

-Each model has a set of hyperparameters that can be tuned to improve the performance of the model.
+Each model has a set of hyper-parameters that can be tuned to improve its performance.
 View the :doc:`/api_ref/models` documentations for the parameters available for tuning.

-For example, some hyperparameters of the `BPR` model are as follows:
+For example, some hyper-parameters of the `BPR` model are as follows:

 - ``k`` (int, optional, default: 10)
   - `The dimension of the latent factors.`